IBM/Kubernetes-container-service-GitLab-sample/README.md

 ##### 1.1 Use PostgreSQL in container

-If you are using a container image to run PostgreSQL, run the following commands or run the quickstart script `bash quickstart.sh` with your Kubernetes cluster.
+If you are using a container image to run PostgreSQL, run the following commands or run the quickstart script `./scripts/quickstart.sh` with your Kubernetes cluster.

 ```bash
 $ kubectl create -f kubernetes/local-volumes.yaml